 I am grateful and accountable to the earth and the human labour that provided me with the privilege of producing this episode. (including all the toxic materials and extractive processes behind the computers, recorders, transportation and infrastructure that make this podcast possible).

-My gesture of reciprocity for this episode is to the Children and Youth Artists’ Grief Deck!
-Artists’ Literacies Institute.
+My gesture of reciprocity for this episode is to the Canadian Parks and Wilderness Society (CPAWS).